cbossu/LocalAdaption_Nonbreeding_BGP/README.md

 1c.RDA_WIFL.Rmd : Code to replicate RDA analyses for Willow flycatcher breeding and nonbreeding populations.
 Genomic data can be downloaded from dryad.

-2.Climate_distinctiveness_nonbreeding.R: Code to replicate the environmental distinctiveness analysis.
-Large rasters and shapefiles will need to be downloaded separately, however, url to their location are provide.
+2.Climate_distinctiveness_nonbreeding.R: Code to replicate the environmental distinctiveness analyses.
+Large rasters and shapefiles will need to be downloaded separately, however, urls to their location are provided.

 3a.MigConnectivity_AMRE.Rmd : Code and data to replicate the MigConnectivity calculation of NMC for American redstart.